p1xel8ted/SpecialKLocalUpdater/README.md

 2. Ensure you have the updated `SpecialK32.dll` and `SpecialK64.dll` files either:
    - In the same folder as the script.
    - In the backup folder: `%LocalAppData%\Programs\Special K` (default install location for Special K).

+The script will priortise DLL's found alongside the script before using the local SpecialK install.

 ## Usage